Solar thermal energy in Australia: Electricity generation

 Cloncurry, Queensland is to be the site of a 10 MW power station using 8,000 mirrors to reflect sunlight onto graphite blocks.
 Water pumped through the blocks will be turned into steam to power a conventional steam turbine connected to a generator.
-The estimated cost is AUD30M of which the Queensland government has committed AUD7M.
+The estimated cost is $30 million of which the Government of Queensland has committed $7 miilion.
 On 24 May 2012 the recently elected Newman government announced the withdrawal of state funds for the project.
 In a statement the Minister for Energy Mark McArdle described the reason for the scrapping as 'saving the taxpayer's money'.